TIME MACHINE POET OF THE WEEK

 Kensington, London, England

 Freddie Mercury was the lead singer for the rock band QUEEN.
 Not only is he known for his work with QUEEN, but also his solo work.
 His eccentric life & four-octave vocal range set him apart from any artist of that time.
 The life that gave him everything also took it away.
-He died from complications from AIDS in 1991.
+He died from complications of AIDS in 1991.

 His voice provides a timeless message… incorporated towards a future that he never got to see.
 A handsome smile, known for his interaction with the tens of thousands of fans that attended his stadium concerts.
-Freddie Mercury is our TIME MACHINE POET of the week.
-He projected the Rock n Roll world into a territory unseen before… from dressing in drag to performing with Spanish soprano, Montserrat Caballé.
+Freddie Mercury is our TIME MACHINE POET OF THE WEEK.
+He projected the Rock n Roll world into a territory unseen before… from dressing in drag to performing with Spanish soprano Montserrat Caballé.
 His words & voice will forever live on.